maxlath/wikibase-cli/README.md

 * `-c, --clipboard`: copy the result to clipboard
 * `-l, --lang`: specify the label's language

-By default, the result uses your environment local language (`process.env.LANG`), but you can pass a 2-letters language code as second argument
 ```sh
 wd label Q1103345 -l de
 # => Cluetrain-Manifest